 If you have just had an appendectomy surgery, your appendix has been removed by a surgeon.
 It is natural for you to feel weak and tired post-appendectomy for several days after you return home.
 Your belly might be in pain or swollen.
 If you have had a laparoscopic surgery (a minimally invasive procedure in which a small incision is made in your abdomen), chances are high that you experience pain in your shoulders as well for about 24 hours.
-You may also feel sick or experience signs of diarrhea, gas, constipation or headache.
+You may also feel sick or experience signs of diarrhea, gas, constipation or a headache.
 But don’t worry.
 All these signs usually go away within few days.

 The recovery time post-appendectomy depends on the type of surgery that you have gone through.
 If you have had an open surgery, it may take 2 to 4 weeks for you to recover, while if you have undergone a laparoscopic surgery, it may usually take around 1 to 3 weeks to recover.

-Although, each person recovers at a different pace, it is advised that you follow a certain health-care routine to recover as quickly as possible and also avoid appendectomy complications.
+Although each person recovers at a different pace, it is advised that you follow a certain health-care routine to recover as quickly as possible and also avoid appendectomy complications.

 Post-appendectomy care at home